-Goal 1: Conditions for Learning Goal 2: Pupil Outcomes Goal 3: Engagement
+Goal 1: Conditions for Learning

+Goal 2: Pupil Outcomes

+Goal 3: Engagement

-As the District enters 2018-2019, a number of factors affecting the budget will be considered.
+As the District enters 2019-2020, a number of factors affecting the budget will be considered.
 The District is projecting deficit spending over the next several years.
 The state revenues under the LCFF formula are insufficient to cover ongoing increases in costs for employee retirement plans (STRS and PERS), health benefits and normal operations.
 Enrollment projections continue to indicate a slight decrease in the coming years.
 Adequate reserves will be crucial to guard against fiscal volatility.
 Continued cooperative efforts and sound decision making by the Board, the Superintendent and the entire staff will be key to the District's long-term financial health.

-With regards to Facilities, the District recently passed Measure O for \$55 Million in Bond Proceeds and has issued \$18M for the 2018-2019 school year.
-The District is undergoing a comprehensive Facility Master Planning Process and plans to adopt a Facility Master Plan in Spring 2019.
+With regards to Facilities, the District passed Measure O for \$55 Million in Bond Proceeds and has received the first issuance of \$18M for the 2018-2019 school year.
+The District has completed and adopted a comprehensive Facility Master in FY19.